by Nebula Haze

-Perfect for growing 1-2 plants
+- Perfect for growing 1-2 plants

-  Get 1-3 ounces/plant (harvest yields depend on strain, how big you grow your plant and the light intensity you provide to the buds during the flowering stage)
+- Get 1-3 ounces/plant (harvest yields depend on the strain, how big you grow your plant ,and the light intensity you provide to the buds during the flowering stage)

 - High quality bud since the plant is fed hydroponically